LeoVerto/email2signal/README.md

 # Forward email notifications to signal using signal-cli

-This project was built to solve my my use-case of sending Grafana alerts via Signal (see grafana/grafana#14952 for the open issue).
+This project was built to solve my my use case of sending Grafana alerts via Signal (see [grafana/grafana#14952](https://github.com/grafana/grafana/issues/14952) for the open issue).

-Currently this just means that a Docker container running a Python app listens on port 8025 for incoming emails, extracts the subject and the first image (if it exists), and finally utilizes another container running signal-cli ([bbernhard/signal-cli-rest-api](https://github.com/bbernhard/signal-cli-rest-api)) to send a message to a signal number as specified in the receiver address.
+Currently this just means that a Docker container running a Python app listens on port 8025 for incoming emails, extracts the subject and the first image (if it exists), and finally utilizes another container running signal-cli ([bbernhard/signal-cli-rest-api](https://github.com/bbernhard/signal-cli-rest-api)) to send a message to a signal number set in the receiver address.

-If the receiver address does not contain a valid phone number, the email is then instead forwarded using an external SMTP server.
+If the receiver address does not follow the format as specified below, the email is instead forwarded using an external SMTP server.

 ## Setup
 ### DANGER
-If you run this compose file witht the "ports" section uncommented on a server directly connected to the internet, you will be running an open SMTP relay and bad actors ***will*** use it to send spam emails.
+If you run this service with port 8025 exposed on a server directly connected to the internet, you will be running an open SMTP relay and bad actors ***will*** use it to send spam emails.

+If you only send emails from other docker containers, remove the commented out `ports:` section.

+To send messages from local, non-dockerized services, uncomment the lines but make sure the `127.0.0.1` remains so the container is only available via localhost.

-Either only send emails from other docker containers or run the server in a network behind a firewall if you don't want your IP to be blacklisted.
+Otherwise run the server in a network behind a firewall if you don't want your server to be abused and your IP to be blacklisted.

 The easiest way to set up this project is by using docker-compose with a compose file based on the following template:
 ```yaml